Asylum Lawyer in Lexington, KY

 Certain actions may prevent someone from being granted asylum.
 If the person did any of the following, they will be denied asylum:

-What is Withholding of Removal, and Who is Eligible?
+Asylum Attorneys Explain What is Withholding of Removal, and Who is Eligible

-Withholding of removal is a form of relief that allows a non-citizen in the United States who is facing removal — deportation — from this country to stay because that person is very likely to suffer persecution based on race, religion, nationality, political opinion, or membership in a particular social group in their home country.
-It is similar to asylum, but is only available to non-citizens who have been put in removal proceedings.
+Withholding of removal is a form of relief that allows a non-citizen in the United States who is facing removal — deportation — from this country to stay because that person is highly likely to suffer persecution based on race, religion, nationality, political opinion, or membership in a particular social group in their home country.
+It is like asylum but is only available to non-citizens who have been put in removal proceedings.

 They need to be able to provide convincing evidence of persecution, both past and potentially in the future, to be considered for withholding of removal.